TitleOS/ADBNectar/README.md

 or without docker compose

-`docker build -t adbnector:latest .`
+`docker build -t adbnectar:latest .`

-`docker run --name adbnector --rm -p 5555:5555 -v $(pwd)/adbnector.cfg:/etc/adbnector.cfg adbnector:latest`
+`docker run --name adbnectar --rm -p 5555:5555 -v $(pwd)/adbnectar.cfg:/etc/adbnectar.cfg adbnectar:latest`

-You will probably want to save uploads and logs to the host machine, so add these volumes to the run command above `-v $(pwd)/dl:/adbnector/dl -v $(pwd)/logs:/adbnector/logs`
+You will probably want to save uploads and logs to the host machine, so add these volumes to the run command above `-v $(pwd)/dl:/adbnectar/dl -v $(pwd)/logs:/adbnectar/logs`

+## License
+This software fork originates from ADBHoney, and thus inherits and also is provided under the terms of the GNU GPL License.
+Unmodified ADBHoney source code is copyright of [@huuck]("https://github.com/huuck").

 ## Credits

-Massive props to [ADBHoney]("https://github.com/huuck/ADBHoney") by [@huuck]("https://twitter.com/hookgab"), the original project that ADBNector is a fork of.
+Massive props to [ADBHoney]("https://github.com/huuck/ADBHoney") by [@huuck]("https://twitter.com/hookgab"), the original project that ADBnectar is a fork of.